bgolab/vm-8051/README.md

 ---
 I recently discovered modern STC 8051 MCU versions in many popular DIY kits, and decided to implement a kind of toy vm.

-To simplify things and be able to fit the binary in constraind evironment the stack-based architecture was selected.
+To simplify things and be able to fit the binary in constrained evironment the stack-based architecture was selected.
-Stack-based architectures assumes RPN-like ISA design (we put data on data stack, call function which will consume the data and will return the resulst alaso on the stack).
+Stack-based architectures assumes RPN-like ISA design (we put data on data stack, we call a function which will consume the data and will return the resulst alaso on the stack).
 To make stack-machine vm more usable I added couple of registers;)

 What is modern 8051: